ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 The scope includes the following use cases:

 - **Branching.**
-  Users should be able to create branches to explore new calculations and also features in a scisheet.
+  Users should be able to create branches to explore new calculations and features in a scisheet.
 Fig. :ref:`fig-branch` shows how a scisheet can be split into two branches.
   As with branching for software teams, branching with a spreadsheet